aliabbasnagari/space_arena/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the `src` directory.
+3. Include the required SFML libraries and DLL's.
-3. Compile the code using a C++ compiler.
+4. Compile the code using a C++ compiler.
-4. Run the executable file.
+5. Run the executable file.

 ## Controls